ascv/HyperLogLog/README.md

 Create a new HyperLogLog using 2^<i>k</i> registers, <i>k</i> must be in the range [2, 16].
 Set <i>seed</i> to determine the seed value for the Murmur3 hash.
-The default value is 314.
+The default value is 314 (chosen arbitrarily).

 * * *

 ##### add(<i>data</i>)

-Adds <i>data</i> to the estimator where <i>data</i> is a string, buffer, or bytes (python 3.x).
+Adds <i>data</i> to the estimator where <i>data</i> is a string, buffer, or bytes type.

 ##### merge(<i>HyperLogLog</i>)

-Merges another HyperLogLog object.
+Merges another HyperLogLog.
 Merging takes the maximum value for each register and sets the current HyperLogLog's register to that value.
-The registers of the merging object are unaffected.
+The registers of the other HyperLogLog are unaffected.

 ##### murmur3_hash(<i>data [,seed]</i>)